 Results from six phase 2 trials of MDMA-assisted psychotherapy for PTSD indicated participants who were treated with MDMA had a greater reduction in symptom severity after two MDMA sessions than those who received a placebo control dose .

-The Breakthrough Therapy designation by the FDA was based on safety outcomes and data showing more participants in the MDMA group (54.2%) did not meet criteria for PTSD compared to the control group (22.6%) following two experimental sessions .
-Essentially, MDMA doubled the effect of psychotherapy alone and performed better than available PTSD medications (two antidepressant SSRIs).
+The FDA’s Breakthrough Therapy designation was based on safety outcomes and data showing more participants in the MDMA group (54.2%) did not meet criteria for PTSD compared to the control group (22.6%) following two experimental sessions .
+Essentially, MDMA doubled the effect of psychotherapy alone.
+Moreover, it performed better than available PTSD medications (two antidepressant SSRIs).

-While this is an extraordinary finding, we can’t help but wonder – what about the other 45.8% in the MDMA group that still had symptoms severe enough to maintain a diagnostic PTSD status?
+On one hand, this is an extraordinary finding.
+On the other hand, we can’t help but wonder something else.
+What about the other 45.8% in the MDMA group that still had symptoms severe enough to maintain a diagnostic PTSD status?
 Are there any particular reasons why these participants’ symptoms failed to remit?
-To be clear, many of these individuals did show some signs of improvement but not to the same degree as the high responders in the MDMA group.
+To be sure, many of these individuals did show some signs of improvement.
+But not to the same degree as the high responders in the MDMA group.